joslmt/movies-tmdb/README.md

    DB_USERNAME=
    DB_PASSWORD=
 ```

+## Getting a valid API key from The Movie Database
+To get your api key, that makes posible to do request to TMDB, just go to [The Movie Database](https://developers.themoviedb.org/3 ) and follow the steps, like register and generate a key.

 ## Testing
 It's recommended to have a few tests to ensure the project features and to feel confident with superficial or deeper changes done on the project.